manvibharat/manvibharat.github.io/_pages/about.md

   - /about.html
 ---

 I am Bharat Manvi.
-I completed my MS degree in Electrical Engineering; Control and optimization group; in IIT Madras.
+I have completed MS by Research in Control and Optimization group of Electrical Engineering at IIT Madras.
-I did my research in Lyapunov stability analysis of the cascade of formation and geometric control.
-Currently I am working at TCS Research and my research is in area of Electricity Wholesale market.
+My research was on establishing Lyapuanov Stability of the **Cascade of Formation and Geometric Control**.

+Currently I am working at TCS Research and my research is in the area of Game theory and Auctions.

-More specifically, I research in intersection of multi-agent system and game theory.
-Recently, I got interest in learning algorithms, using Multi agent RL and applying game theory in analysing the algorithms using game theoy.
+More specifically, my research interests lies in the intersection of multi-agent system and game theory.
+Recent success of MARL algorithms in MAS has fascinated me about using game theoretical reasing in MARL algorithms.
+I feel, my current research of finding Nash Equilibria in abstract games which might help in reasoning the MARL solutions.

 As on 2024, I joined as a PhD student in IIT Madras Electricity Department and I will be working on game theory and its applications in **RL and Multi agent RL**.

-### Please free to contact me at manvibharat123@gmail.com to discuss research topics.
+### Please free to contact me at manvibharat123@gmail.com.

+I am receptive to join competition in my reseach area if there is an opening, please contact above mail if any.

 ## My Research Topics